 As of December 31, 2012, \$3.3 million of financing costs related to the Revolving Facility, \$1.5 million of financing costs related to the Notes and \$1.7 million of financing costs related to the Term Loan Facility have been capitalized and are being amortized over their respective terms.
 For the three months ended December 31, 2012, we recorded \$2.3 million of interest and financing expenses, of which \$0.3 million was attributable to interest related to the Revolving Facility, \$0.3 million to commitment fees related to the Revolving Facility, \$0.7 million to interest related to the Notes, \$0.7 million to interest related to the Term Loan Facility and \$0.3 million of amortization of deferred financing costs.
 As of December 31, 2012, there was \$44.0 million outstanding under the Revolving Facility, \$80.5 million outstanding under the Term Loan Facility and \$40.0 million in aggregate principal amount of the Notes were outstanding.
 For the three months ended December 31, 2012, our weighted average outstanding debt balance and our weighted average stated interest rate was \$134.9 million and 5.10%, respectively.
-This weighted average stated interest rate for all outstanding borrowings.
-As of December 31, 2011, \$1.3 million of financing costs related to the Facility.
-For the three months ended December 31, 2011, \$1.3 million of financing costs related to the Facility.
-For the three months ended December 31, 2011, \$1.3 million of financing costs related to the Facility.
-As of December 31, 2011, there was \$32.6 million outstanding under the Facility.
+This weighted average stated interest rate reflects the average interest rate for all outstanding borrowings.
+As of December 31, 2011, \$1.3 million of financing costs related to the Facility have been capitalized and are being amortized over the term of the Facility.
+For the three months ended December 31, 2011, we recorded \$0.2 million of interest expense and \$0.1 million outstanding under the Facility.